samuelscho92/c201-simplified/C201_FM_Simplified/C201_3A_What_Is_Real.md

 ## Part 3: The Beginning and the End

-We must not continue living as if "eating and drinking, buying and selling, farming and building" is all of reality.
+We must not continue living as if "eating and drinking, buying and selling" is all of reality.
 Life is short and judgment awaits every single person.
 THIS is the biggest reality.

 **John 3:16 (NLT)**